rkreddyy/nodejs-mentoring/readme.md

     # Tear down - Stops the container and removes it
     docker-compose down

+    mongodb server will be available at `127.0.0.1:27017` on local machine, based on the config in docker-compose.yml.

 ## Sequelize set up models, migrations and seeding

     .sequelizerc file is configured with required paths